Uniform blog/Digital experience composition platform (DXCP)/Why the rush to composable is not paying off for marketers

 - Employee satisfaction.
 Developers are free to choose the framework they want to work in.
 Marketers and other business users have complete control over the digital-experience lifecycle.

-With DXC orchestrating their composable stack, companies can add new technologies and remove legacy solutions any time—all without developers toiling away on glue code while marketers wait on the sidelines.
+With DXCP orchestrating their composable stack, companies can add new technologies and remove legacy solutions any time—all without developers toiling away on glue code while marketers wait on the sidelines.